GoogleCloudPlatform/serverless-spark-workshop/lab-02/README.md

 ## 4. Needed in the UI

-Just the storage bucket created above
+Just the storage bucket created above.
+Note: You will run the lab as your own identity.

 ## 5. Wikipedia Page Views Analysis - code